Rare Diseases & Orphan Drugs

 Patient advocacy groups

-Over the last two decades, patient advocacy groups such as the Canadian Organization for Rare Disorders (CORD), the Regroupement québécois des maladies orphelines (RQMO) (in French only), and the National Organization for Rare Disorders (NORD) have worked aggressively to draw attention to rare diseases and the lack of treatment options.
+Over the last two decades, patient advocacy groups such as the Canadian Organization for Rare Disorders (CORD), the Regroupement québécois des maladies orphelines (RQMO) , and the National Organization for Rare Disorders (NORD) have worked aggressively to draw attention to rare diseases and the lack of treatment options.
 CORD, RQMO and NORD works to promote legislation, such as the National Strategy for Drugs for Rare Diseases, and the Québec Policy for Rare Diseases (in French only), to encourage research and development into often life-saving treatment options, and to provide easier access to such treatments.

 Clearly, a lot of work remains to be done to provide Canadians with rare diseases with affordable access to the orphan drugs they need, a critical mission to which Médunik Canada remains firmly committed.